happiguru/makwat-places/README.md

 ---

-## Extending the data
+## Extending the Data

-- Edit data/places.json and add entries following the schema.
+- Edit `data/places.json` and add entries following the schema.
 The repository will index them automatically.
-- If you maintain your own copy outside vendor/, set config('makwat_places.data_path') in Laravel or instantiate CameroonPlaces with a custom repository in plain PHP.
+- If you maintain your own copy outside `vendor/`, set `config('makwat_places.data_path')` in Laravel or instantiate `CameroonPlaces` with a custom repository in plain PHP.

 ---

-## CLI updater (WIP)
+## CLI Updater (WIP)

 `bin/makwat-places-update` is a placeholder.
 Planned behavior:

 - Query HumData CKAN API to resolve latest resource URLs
 - Download CSV/GeoJSON
-- Map fields to the internal schema and rebuild data/places.json
+- Map fields to the internal schema and rebuild `data/places.json`

 ---

-## Performance notes
+## Performance Notes

 - The repository loads the JSON into memory and builds indexes by code, level, and parent.
 - For very large locality lists, consider keeping localities in a separate file or implement lazy loading in a custom data source.